Office | Levine 506 |

 Lab Blog | debugml.github.io |

-I am an assistant professor at the Department of Computer and Information Science at the University of Pennsylvania, working on debugging machine learning and making systems actually do what we want them to do.
+I am an assistant professor at the Department of Computer and Information Science at the University of Pennsylvania.
+I lead Brachio Lab on debugging machine learning and making systems actually do what we want them to do.
 I’m also a part of the ASSET Center on safe, explainable, and trustworthy AI systems.
 Previously, I completed my PhD at CMU advised by Zico Kolter, and did a postdoc with Aleksander Madry.

 PhD applicants: If you’re interested, you will need to